When this might be helpful:

 2. Set the IPv4 address of the wired Ethernet interface on your computer to 192.168.0.66, and subnet mask to 255.255.255.0.

-5. Ensure the router is powered off.
+5. Ensure the TP-Link router is powered off.
 Hold down the reset button on the router and keep it depressed.
 Power the router on, wait for 5 seconds, and then release the reset button.

-Your router will request a filename which is specific to each model of TP-Link router, so ensure that you actually follow this process to determine the correct filename to use.
+Your router will request a filename which is specific to your model of TP-Link router, so ensure that you actually follow this process to determine the correct filename to use.
 Don’t use the filename in this example, otherwise it won’t work and you’ll be wasting time.

 Connection received from 192.168.0.86 on port 1957 [28/12 21:50:04.060]